toladata/Knowledgebase/en/12-learn-toladata/train-team.md

 #### Plan the training: engagement, experience and feedback

 Once you have a clear vision of what you want to do, why and how, it's time to do some planning.
-Look up examples of TolaData [training agendas we prepared for different training formats](https://docs.google.com/document/d/1GJvaVOyblWtPHQ7ibz0IcuOCIhEMKgx1533Dv05o1Q4/edit?usp=sharing) (self paced, online facilitated and in person trainings) [redirects to an external website].
+Look up examples of TolaData [training agendas that we prepared for different training formats](https://docs.google.com/document/d/1GJvaVOyblWtPHQ7ibz0IcuOCIhEMKgx1533Dv05o1Q4/edit?usp=sharing) (self paced, online facilitated and in person trainings) as well as training [slidedeck you can use to provide training on all TolaData components](https://drive.google.com/open?id=1pz6IB3Zwb8efOgXvi8gZ-w8E_NoyHzXPoTkrn5vt_zo) [redirects to an external website].

+Once you've decided which training format fits your needs best, you'd like to diversify your online or offline meetings, so that they're both a efficient and pleasant meeting.
+For in person training, feel free to use [these energizers](https://docs.google.com/document/d/1HohufUBEUc8vqR-C93TL8-36AKNOlFI2QuX3i9XYoms/edit?usp=sharing) [redirects to an external website].
+In online facilitated classes it is crucial to check in with your participants often, to make sure they're focused and on track.
+You might also want to use engagement tools, like surveys, voting or raising hands that are provided by most online conference tools.

+Want to know how it went?
+Don't forget to ask your trainees for opinion!

 #### Conduct the training